rjkviegas/skills-workshops/week-4/databases_1/README.md

 * Look at the code and figure out the domain of the program: the nouns and verbs of the system.

-* Represent these nouns and verbs in a diagram, or another form feels useful to you.
+* Represent these nouns and verbs in a diagram, or another form that feels useful to you.

 ### Infer the database structure (20 mins)